 As responsible pet owners, it is up to us to ensure that our pets receive the care they need to remain healthy and happy.
 For female ferrets, this means providing them with opportunities to mate or seeking veterinary intervention if necessary.
 By taking steps to address the reproductive needs of our pets, we can help them lead long and fulfilling lives while minimizing their risk of health complications.

-Further Reading: Are Ferrets Nice Pets?
+Further Reading: Do Ferrets Like Sugar?